📊 Creator Revenue Calculator

 Substack Revenue Math: How Many $5 Subs Beats One $50 Sub

-Short answer: A single $50/month paid subscriber equals 10 subscribers at $5/month in gross revenue.
-After Substack's 10% cut, both scenarios net you the same dollar amount.
-The real question is which price point your audience will actually pay, and what churn looks like at each tier.
+Short answer: One $50/month paid subscriber equals 10 subscribers at $5/month in gross revenue.
+After Substack's 10% cut, both options net you the same amount.
+The real question is which price your audience will actually pay, and how many people cancel each month.
 The math below shows you exactly where the crossover happens.

 What does Substack actually take from my revenue?

-Substack charges a 10% platform fee on paid subscriptions, plus Stripe payment processing fees of approximately 2.9% plus $0.30 per transaction, as documented in Substack's own pricing page.
-So on a $5/month subscription, you net roughly $4.35 after both cuts.
-On a $50/month subscription, you net roughly $44.20.
+Substack charges a 10% platform fee on paid subscriptions.
+It also charges Stripe payment processing fees of approximately 2.9% plus $0.30 per transaction, as documented in Substack's own pricing page.
+On a $5/month subscription, you keep roughly $4.35 after both cuts.
+On a $50/month subscription, you keep roughly $44.20.

-That Stripe per-transaction fee matters more at low price points than most people realize.
-On a $5 charge, the $0.30 flat fee alone eats 6% of the gross before Substack's 10% even applies.
+That $0.30 Stripe flat fee matters more at low prices than most people think.
+On a $5 charge, that $0.30 alone eats 6% of the gross.
+This happens before Substack's 10% even applies.
 On a $50 charge, that same $0.30 is only 0.6% of gross.
-This is the hidden cost of a low-price, high-volume strategy.
+This is the hidden cost of a low-price, high-volume plan.

 What does the actual net revenue comparison look like?